fieldtrip/website/development/realtime/ctf.md

 ## Interface with MATLAB and FieldTrip

 Multiple real-time interfaces have been developed over the years.

+### Version 1 using shared memory

 The first version (ctf2ft_v1, originally known as AcqBuffer) only maintains the shared memory to allow it to be used as an ever-lasting ring buffer, but does not copy the data to the FieldTrip buffer.
 This version can be used in combination with the **ft_realtime_ctfproxy.m** function in MATLAB running on the acquisition computer.
 The header details must be read from the res4 file on the local filesystem.
 Although now **deprecated**, this is explained in more detail further down on this page.

-### Network-transparent interface
+### Version 2 using network-transparent interface

 The second version (ctf2ft_v2, originally known as acq2ft) combines the access to shared memory with copying to the FieldTrip buffer to make the data available elsewhere on the network.
 It operates by grabbing one packet (setup or data) at a time out of the shared memory, and more or less directly transferring it into a FieldTrip buffer that is started by the **ctf2ft_v2** application itself, or a buffer that is running separately on the same computer or elsewhere on the network.